Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 Tooth decay is most common in younger people like children and teenagers.
 However, you are also more at risk when you are older as your enamel has broken down through the years.
 Geriatrics may also need to take medication that reduces the flow of saliva (dry mouth), which enhances the risk of decay.

-Saliva helps prevent tooth decay by cleaning away any food particles and plaque from your teeth.
+Saliva helps prevent tooth decay by removing food particles and plaque from your teeth.

-By vomiting frequently, stomach acid fills your mouth and begins to dissolve your enamel, and can also affect your saliva production.
+By vomiting frequently, stomach acid fills your mouth and dissolves your enamel, affecting your saliva production.

 Complications caused by Tooth Decay and Cavities